ADGEfficiency/dsr-rl/notes/markdown/8_sota.md

 Many model free RL algos use small networks with few parameters.
 The algo is often bottlenecked by the credit assignment problem - making it hard to learn millions of weights.
 Smaller networks are used as they iterate faster to a good policy

 High compact policy (it is a linear function!).

+A smaller controller allows the learner to focus on credit assignment on a smaller search space, without sacrifing capacity and expressiveness via the world model

 Simple as possible - trained separately from V and M.  Single linear layer that maps the MDN-RNN hidden state and latent representation of the observation to action